dataclass-cauldron/dataclass-witch/docs/installation.rst

 Stable release
 --------------

-To install Dataclass Mage, run this command in your terminal:
+To install Dataclass Witch, run this command in your terminal:

 .. code-block:: console

-    $ pip install dataclass-mage
+    $ pip install dataclass-witch

-This is the preferred method to install Dataclass Mage, as it will always install the most recent stable release.
+This is the preferred method to install Dataclass Witch, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.